 A peaceful haven with an exotic atmosphere!
 This relaxing tropical greenhouse offers you an energizing break.
 Come and discover the many plants and fruit trees from Southern and Central America.
 Interpretive panels will allow you to learn more about Marie-Victorin’s expeditions to Cuba as well as his vision about the Cuban flora.
 Explore Cuba without taking the plane!

 Make the most of your visit to the gardens and discover our educational laboratory.
-Demonstrations, herbariums, an exhibition about the life of Marie-Victorin and a temporary one on bees.
+Demonstrations, herbariums, an exhibition about the life of Marie-Victorin, a temporary one on bees and one of the Mingan Island.
 On certain days you may meet Céline.
 She will gladly tell you more about the life of this famous Brother, plus, you will learn about the surprising virtues of certain “weeds”.
 Do you know that plantain and dandelions have healing powers?

 A footbridge, unique in North America, invites you to beautiful strolls across the Nicolet River.
 Donated by Cascades, this bridge gives access to the municipal park; there you will find a water playground for children.
 Made from recycled material and illuminated at night, this impressive structure provides a passage on foot and meeting place.